haraldh/VerityBook/README.md

 - Boot from stick with Shell.efi and LockDown.efi
 - Execute LockDown.efi
 - reset
-- Secure Boot into signed FedoraBook release
+- Secure Boot into signed VerityBook release